RiftFN/Mods/README.md

 - Commit your changes and make a pull request.
 Your mod will be verified and if everything works, it will be approved.

 When your pull request is approved, your mod should appear in the marketplace within 5 minutes.

+For any takedown requests go to the Issues tab and submit one under 'Takedown Requests'